PykaDex/PykaDex_WTP/README.md

-# PykaDex_WTP
+# PykaDex_WTP (Who's That pokemon)

-Who's That pokemon, clean simple model tester
+PykaDex reposistory for a clean simple model tester